-Students do not need to write an essay for admission, they but may be asked to do so for additional scholarship opportunities like our Diversity Scholarship, BREW Scholarship, or those offered in music, theatre, speech and debate, or visual arts.
+Students do not need to write an essay for admission, they but may be asked to do so for additional scholarship opportunities.
 At times, personal statements are requested in order to allow a student to address any concerns the admission committee may have regarding grades, test scores or other discrepancies as a part of the application.
 Again, we want to be sure that we are reviewing the whole student as a part of the admission process.

 Is there a cost associated with applying?

 There are no application fees or additional costs for applying.
 In fact, depending on when a student completes their application (app, test score, transcript), we actually provide $500-$1,000 renewable awards for getting things in on time.

 What is the process for obtaining scholarships upon applying?

 Every student who is admitted to Concordia is provided a scholarship.
 Students just need to apply for admission and be accepted to qualify and receive our renewable academic scholarships.
 For additional scholarships in the performing arts, the BREW Scholarship or Diversity Scholarship, additional applications need to be completed, as well as possibly attending scholarship interviews.

 If you have any additional questions about the application process, your acceptance status or Concordia in general, your admission representative is always just a phone call, email or text message away.